nrkno/nrkno-sanity-libs/packages/sanity-plugin-nrkno-odd-utils/README.md

 ### Unit testing components using NestedFormBuilder

-NestedFormBuilder extends FormBuilderInput, which is a bit tricky to get to work with jest.
+NestedFormBuilder extends FormBuilderInput.
+FormBuilderInput is a Sanity component that uses non-standard import syntax that does not play well with Jest (`import x from 'part:xyz'`).

 See [NestedFormBuilder.test.ts](src/lib/NestedFormBuilder.tsx) for examples on how to mock FormBuilderInput, and check which props passed to FormBuilderInput during render.